How does backup at UPPMAX work?

 Backup of data is especially important to data-driven science.
 This page provides the ins and outs of how backup works on UPPMAX storage systems.

-As PI, you are ultimately responsible for your data.
+As PI, you and your academic institution are ultimately responsible for your data.
 We recommend you maintain a primary copy of your data on a system you control, when possible.
 At the very least, double-check that your collaborators are taking care of your data in a responsible way.

 What does "backup" mean for my data?

 The type of backup that is generally available for project storage at UPPMAX is incremental backup with 30 day retention.
 This means that any file that was deleted more than 30 days ago is irretrievably gone.
 Changes in a file are kept for 30 days, so that you can retrieve an old version up to a month after you edited it.